mikeisfree/1/README.md

 ## Usage
 - Explorer context menu:
-  - Right-click an image file (jpg/jpeg/webp/gif/tiff/bmp/png)
+  - Right-click an image file → imager →
-    - "Image Tools: Convert to PNG"
+    - "Convert to PNG"
-    - "Image Tools: Remove Background (remove.bg)"
+    - "Remove Background (remove.bg)"
+    - "Edit Background" (interactive editor: erase/restore with adjustable brush and optional background image)
 - Command Palette:
-  - "Image Tools: Convert to PNG"
+  - "imager: Convert to PNG"
-  - "Image Tools: Remove Background (remove.bg)"
+  - "imager: Remove Background (remove.bg)"
+  - "imager: Edit Background"
   - If no file is selected, a file picker will appear.

 Converted and background-removed images are written next to the original file.
+The editor saves as a PNG you choose via Save dialog.

 ## Settings
 - `imageTools.removeBgApiKey` (string): remove.bg API key.
 Required for background removal.